nafisahnumbers/Prison-Break-Project---Analyzing-Helicopter-Escapes/README.md

 Step 1: I imported the modules and libraries I would need.
 Step 2: I loaded the data into the notebook using Pandas.
 Step 3: I explored the dataset.
 The data contained six fields:
-- The date of the attempted prison break
+1. The date of the attempted prison break
-- The name of the prison
+2. The name of the prison
-- The country where it happened
+3. The country where it happened
-- Whether the attempt was successful or not
+4. Whether the attempt was successful or not
-- The names of the escapees
+5. The names of the escapees
-- More details
+6. More details about the case